 Detecting Surface Breaking Imperfections

-Detecting Surface Breaking Imperfections in Bars and Tubes: Ultrasonic Non-Destructive Testing (NDT)
+Detecting Surface Breaking Imperfections in Bars and Tubes: Ultrasonic Non-Destructive Testing

 In industries such as oil and gas, energy, and manufacturing, the integrity of metal components is critical.
 Detecting flaws early can prevent costly failures and ensure safe operations.
 One of the most effective ways to identify these flaws is through Ultrasonic Non-Destructive Examination (NDE).